Troubleshooting

 Make sure that displays do not overlap:

-- Windows only: If remote control does not work in UAC dialogs or while a specific program window has focus, such program may have been launched with higher user credentials than ShareMouse.
+Do not line up displays just by their edges: - Windows only: If remote control does not work in UAC dialogs or while a specific program window has focus, such program may have been launched with higher user credentials than ShareMouse.
 In this case, remote input is blocked by the OS for security reasons.

 Solution: Launch ShareMouse with admin rights as well (right-click the program icon and select "Run as Administrator") or restart the Sharemouse service which automatically launches ShareMouse with elevated rights.
 Please note, that the service takes a few seconds to launch ShareMouse in the requireed (user vs elevated) session. - The computer's mouse and keyboard must be unused for a few seconds before it can be remotely controlled to avoid users being surprised by another user's remote control attempt.
 Therefore, make sure that third-party software does not simulate mouse or keyboard input on the PC that may prevent ShareMouse from enabling the remote control.